 - Health and Energy biweekly air concentrations are in fair agreement for gross alpha and gross beta activity.
-The concentrations are similar and follow the same trends over time, but there is a systematic discrepancy between the Health and Energy data. - Health and Energy semiannual composite air sample results are in fair agreement for Am-241, Pu-239/240, Sr-90, U-234, and U-238, and in good agreement for all other radionuclides. - Health and Energy H-3 concentrations in atmospheric water vapor are in fair agreement. - Most Health air concentrations are consistent with historical results.
-Pu-241 concentrations were anomalous in several semiannual composite air samples.
+The concentrations follow the same trends over time, but there is a systematic discrepancy between Health and Energy data at some sites. - Health and Energy semiannual composite air sample results are in fair agreement for Pu-238 and Pu-239/240, in poor agreement for Am-241 and Pu-241, and in good agreement for all other radionuclides. - Health and Energy H-3 concentrations in atmospheric water vapor are in poor agreement. - Most Health air concentrations are consistent with historical results.
+An anomalous event at the Plutonium Finishing Plant resulted in higher than normal concentrations of alpha emitting radionuclides Am-241, Pu-238, Pu-239/240, and Pu-241.